For Public Interest Employers

 YLS Support for Student Work with Public Interest Employers

-YLS has a Summer Public Interest Fellowship Program (SPIF) that provides a weekly stipend for students who need support to take a public interest job over the summer.
-With the help of SPIF, YLS students take jobs all over the country and the globe in the government and nonprofit sectors.
+YLS funds Summer Public Interest Fellowships (SPIF) that provide a weekly stipend for students who need support to take a public interest job over the summer.
+With the help of SPIF, YLS students take jobs all over the country and worldwide in the government and nonprofit sectors.

-Both the Pro Bono Network and the Lowenstein Project take projects from public interest organizations and match them with students to complete during the course of each term.
-PBN focuses on domestic work and the Lowenstein Project focuses on international work.
-For more information on submitting a project to the Pro Bono Network click here.
-For more information on the Lowenstein Project click here.
+Both the Pro Bono Network (PBN) and the Lowenstein Human Rights Project accept projects from public interest organizations and match them with students to complete during the course of each term.
+PBN is offered during the spring semester and focuses on domestic work and the Lowenstein Project focuses on international work.
+For more information on submitting a project to PBN click here.
+For more information on the Lowenstein Project, click here.

-Through the law school's membership in PSLawNet (www.pslawnet.org), YLS students and alumni have access to the PSLawNet database, a searchable and current database of thousands of organizations and opportunities for internships, fellowships, and post-graduate employment in the public interest.
-CDO encourages all public interest employers to post their organization’s profile and openings on PSLawNet.
+Through the law school's membership in PSJD, YLS students and alumni have access to the PSJD database, a searchable and current database of thousands of public interest organizations and opportunities for internships, fellowships, and post-graduate employment.
+CDO encourages all public interest employers to post their organization’s profile and openings on PSJD.
 This is a free service to employers and students at member schools.